rostro36/Notes/Big Data/Week 06/06_readings.md

 	- length (or minLength and maxLength)
 	- pattern (of regex)
 	- enumeration &rightarrow; allowed values, many different values (e.g. True and False) must be in two following elements
-	- whitespace &rightarrow; preserve, replace (with UTF) or collapse (and replace then)
+	- white-space &rightarrow; preserve, replace (with UTF) or collapse (and replace then)
 	- maxIncluse and maxExclusive
 	- minInclusive and minExclusive
 	- totalDigits (before and after the coma, the coma not counted)